eigerco/solana-spec/implementation-details.md

 ### Crds

 Each node stores the data it received or produced in the _Cluster Replicated Data Store_, `crds`.
 The `crds` contains a table which is an index map of `CrdsValueLabel` and `VersionedCrdsValue`.
-The `CrdsValueLabel` is an enum type whose elements store the origin pubkey and correspond to the gossip protocol types (`Vote`, `NodeInstance`, etc.).
-This means there will be only one of each data type stored in `crds` per pubkey.
+The `CrdsValueLabel` is an enum type whose elements store the origin public key and correspond to the gossip protocol types (`Vote`, `NodeInstance`, etc.).
+This means there will be only one of each data type stored in `crds` per public key.
 The `VersionedCrdsValue` stores the `CrdsValue` with additional metadata, like the timestamp when the value was updated or its hash.

 ```rust
 struct Crds {